 Put Your Stimulus Check in Your Emergency Fund

 As a general rule, you should have at least three to six months’ worth of expenses in your emergency fund, according to Wells Fargo.
 If you don’t have this much put aside — or don’t have an emergency fund at all — now is the time to start one.

-If you received a stimulus check and can afford to do so, putting it in your emergency fund is a smart move for your future.
+If you received stimulus payments and can afford to do so, put them in your emergency fund as a smart move for your future.
 Hopefully, you won’t need to use it, but if you do, this will help you stay afloat financially until you’re able to find a new job.